Module server.db.custom_types

 Class variables

-var cache_ok
+var cache_ok-

 The type of the None singleton.

-var impl
+var impl-

 A type for

-objects.Date and time types return objects from the Python
+datetime.datetime()objects.Date and time types return objects from the Python

-module.
+datetimemodule.
 Most DBAPIs have built in support for the datetime module, with the noted exception of SQLite.
 In the case of SQLite, date and time types are stored as strings which are then converted back to datetime objects when rows are returned.For the time representation within the datetime type, some backends include additional options, such as timezone support and fractional seconds support.
 For fractional seconds, use the dialect-specific datatype, such as :class:

-.
-For timezone support, use at least the :class:_types.TIMESTAMP
+.mysql.TIME.
+For timezone support, use at least the :class:_types.TIMESTAMPdatatype, if not the dialect-specific datatype object.

 Methods